Warrnambool: British settlement

 British settlement of the land in the region began in 1838 when Captain Alexander Campbell, a whaler based at nearby Port Fairy, took possession of 4,000 acres around the mouth of the Merri River.
 He set up a farm there and built his main hut where Warrnambool now stands.
 The township was planned and surveyed in 1845, with the first allotments being sold in 1847.
 A Post Office opened on 1 January 1849.

 During the Victorian Gold Rush, Warrnambool became an important port and grew quickly in the 1850s, benefiting from the private ownership of nearby Port Fairy.
 It was gazetted as a municipality in 1855, and became a borough in 1863.
 Warrnambool was declared a town in 1883, and a city in 1918.
 Post Offices opened at Warrnambool South in 1937 (closed 1973), Warrnambool East in 1946, and Warrnambool North in 1947 (closed 1975).

 Climate

 Warrnambool has a temperate Mediterranean climate (Csb) that closely borders the Oceanic climate (Cfb), and is characterised by mild, dry summers with frequent cold fronts and cool, rainy winters with moderate cloud cover.
 Annual and especially winter rainfall is much higher than in Melbourne due to being west of the Otway Ranges.

-During the 2009 heatwave in southeastern Australia, Warrnambool recorded a maximum temperature of 44.8 C on 7 February 2009 at the airport site, while the highest minimum temperature was 28.3 C on 21 January 1900 at the post office.
+During the 2026 heatwave in southeastern Australia, Warrnambool recorded a maximum temperature of 45.0 C on 27 January 2026 at the airport site, while the highest minimum temperature remained 28.3 C recorded on 21 January 1900 at the post office.
 Summers can also get cold on occasion, having dropped to 4.2 C on 4 February 1963 near the beach.

 The airport is slightly north and inland of Warrnambool, featuring warmer days and cooler nights.